 The relationship between moral and ritual impurity

 If you were faithful to Yahweh and you had not intended to sin, and you were seeking to make restitution, then there was no moral issue because righteousness is by faith!
-The moral pollution was dealt with through faith; all that remained was to remove the ritual impurity it had caused—for which purpose the sacrifices were given.
+The moral pollution was dealt with through faith; but God still required the symbolic removal of its filth, and the symbolic restoration of the relationship—for which purpose the sacrifices were given.
 But in the case of serious and intentional sins absent faith, the moral pollution remained; thus there was no way to restore you to a ritually undefiled state in which you were fit for God’s presence.
+You cannot remove real guilt by going through symbolic motions.
 Sacrifices didn’t remove moral pollution, so as long as you were morally polluted you were ritually polluted.
 No sacrifice could change that.
 The answer in these such cases—sins like adultery and idolatry and murder—was to remove you from the sacred space entirely, either by exile or execution.
 Yom Kippur had nothing to do with it.

 If ritual impurity was symbolic, why have it at all?